2023

 The modules presented emphasise clinically and surgically relevant anatomy, although they are not designed exclusively for clinicians.

-Queen's is one of the few medical schools in the UK where students have access to human cadaveric teaching material in a purpose-built facility licensed by the Human Tissue Authority (HTA).
+Queen's is one of the few medical schools in the UK where students have access to human cadaveric specimens in a purpose-built facility licensed by the Human Tissue Authority (HTA).

-- Teaching will be based in the Centre for Biomedical Sciences Education, whose staff have won a number of Queen's University Teaching Awards in recent years.
+Teaching will be based in the Centre for Biomedical Sciences Education, whose staff have won a number of Queen's University Teaching Awards.

 NEXT